Excel VBA to Display Message Box for 5 Seconds

 • Can I customize the message box style and icon?

-Yes, you can customize the message box style and icon in Excel VBA.
-Here, we have used a combination of constants (vbYesNo, vbQuestion, and vbDefaultButton2) to show a dialog box with a Yes button, a No button, and a Question mark icon.
+Yes.
+In the code below, we use a combination of constants (vbYesNo, vbQuestion, and vbDefaultButton2) to show a dialog box with a Yes button, a No button, and a Question mark icon.
 The default button (vbDefaultButton2) will be the second button (No button).

 Sub GetResult()